hydroframe/ParflowPerformanceTesting/benchmarks/README.md

  * purge_log_files.tcl - script to purge all the log files generated from a run
  * exec_test_suite.tcl - wrapper script to run all tests in a domain from root of test directory
  * run_test.tcl - script to run a single solver configuration for a test domain
  * run_tests.tcl - wrapper script to run all tests for a domain from within domain directory
- * global_config.tcl - store location of parflow test directory to use for LW and LW_var_dz testing
  * README.md - this file
  * pfbdiff.py - python script to compare output files for differences
  * Domain SubFolders - Each problem domain is given its own folder